 Their language indicates they originated in India, but the music they play is world music.
 Some will tell your fortune but they don't believe in supernatural powers.
-Yaron Matras recommends the best books and dispels some commons myths about Gypsies.
+Yaron Matras recommends the best books and dispels some common myths about Gypsies.

 Palestinians living in Israel are cut off from both sides of the conflict and constantly trying to square the circle, argues Nazareth-based writer Jonathan Cook.